This content was last updated on 2024 November 1st

 Here are some things to look for in the night sky this summer

-Full Moons (2024)
+Full Moons

-Meteor Showers (2024)
+Meteor Showers

-Meteor Showers occur when the earth passes through a debris field, usually left by a comet or asteroid.
+Meteor Showers occur when the earth passes through a debris field left by a comet or asteroid.
 The peak is when the earth is in the densest part of the debris field.
 Meteor showers are named for the star constellation they appear to radiate from.
 Here I've only listed showers that peak between June and October in the northern hemisphere.

 People